General Contractor Invoice Template with Change Orders

 Retainage: 10 percent of current billing

-If retainage applies, show it as its own line.
+If retainage applies, give it its own line, never bury it.
+For example:

 Billing itemAmount